-We try to use activities that children care about.
-That is, activities they are likely to repeat on their own, after class, like editing music or writing and illustrating a story.
+We tried to use activities that children care about.
+That is, activities they were likely to repeat on their own, after class, like editing music or writing and illustrating a story.

 Nurture analytical thought

 At the core of technology is logic.
-We show them how to break down a problem into pieces, prioritize tasks and design a solution.
-We introduce children to coding, starting with simple coding languages like Scratch, as a standalone activity or in robotics classes.
+We showed them how to break down a problem into pieces, prioritize tasks and design a solution.

-But analytical thinking is not specific to technology: we demonstrate how it is just as important in the analogue world.
-We choose complex, non-technical projects from their lives and break them down together, step by step.
+But analytical thinking is not specific to technology: we demonstrated how it is just as important in the analogue world.

 ... and aiming at lasting change